Kanji: Readings

-Individual kanji may be used to write one or more different words or morphemes, leading to different pronunciations or "readings."
-The correct reading may be determined by contextual cues (such as whether the character represents part of a compound word versus an independent word), the exact intended meaning of the word, and its position within the sentence.
-For example, 今日 is mostly read kyō, meaning "today", but in formal writing it is read konnichi, meaning "nowadays".
-Furigana is used to specify ambiguous readings, such as rare, literary, or otherwise non-standard readings.
+Individual kanji may write one or more different words or morphemes, leading to different pronunciations or "readings".
+Context—including the intended word, whether the character stands alone or forms part of a compound, and surrounding grammatical material—normally determines the reading.
+For example, 今日 may be read kyō for "today" or konnichi in expressions referring to the present day.
+Furigana can specify rare, literary or otherwise non-standard readings.